interstitialRedirectModalTitle

 The Future of H2Ohio

 H2Ohio's funding relies on appropriations every two years through the state’s biennial budgeting process.
-To help secure long-term funding solutions for water quality in Ohio, TNC is working alongside partner agencies through public advocacy and direct coordination to create a bond for the H2Ohio Program.
+To help secure long-term funding solutions for water quality in Ohio, TNC is working alongside partner agencies through public advocacy and direct coordination to create a bond to ensure adequate funding the H2Ohio Programming over a longer period.